datarootsio/databooks/docs/usage/overview.md

 we also include "user recipes".
 These recipes store some useful expressions to be checked, to be used both as shorthand of other expressions and inspiration for you to come up with your own recipe!
-Feel free to submit a PR with your recipe or open an issue if you're  having issues coming up with it.
+Feel free to submit a PR with your recipe or open an issue if you're having issues coming up with a recipe for your goal.

 <!-- [[[cog
 import importlib.util